kgryte/pranav-qs-blog/README.md

 }
 ```

-I subsequently wrote a separate but similar [wrapper](https://github.com/stdlib-js/stdlib/blob/1c56b737ec018cc818cebf19e5c7947fa684e126/lib/node_modules/%40stdlib/lapack/base/dlaswp/lib/ndarray.js), providing an API which maps more directly to stdlib's multi-dimensional arrays and which performs some special handling when the direction in which to apply pivots is negative, as shown in the following code snippet.
+I subsequently wrote a separate but similar [wrapper](https://github.com/stdlib-js/stdlib/blob/1c56b737ec018cc818cebf19e5c7947fa684e126/lib/node_modules/%40stdlib/lapack/base/dlaswp/lib/ndarray.js) which provides an API mapping more directly to stdlib's multi-dimensional arrays and which performs some special handling when the direction in which to apply pivots is negative, as shown in the following code snippet.

 ```javascript
 // File: ndarray.js